 This proprietary metric is unique to WordStream's Free Keyword Tool.
 Represented on a scale of 1-10 - with one being the poorest and 10 being the best - Opportunity Score shows advertisers which keywords offer the most impactful opportunities.
 This can be immensely valuable to advertisers with limited resources, allowing them to quickly and easily identify keywords that can move the needle of a campaign, saving advertisers precious time.

 If you already have a keyword list, or you want to use the keywords you just got from the Free Keyword Tool more effectively, learn how to use effective keyword grouping to organize your list into actionable segments.
 Also be sure to check out our resource on keyword niches to learn how to discover profitable keyword niches.

 If you’re determined to get the most of your keyword research, then you need to use the WordStream PPC management solution as your keyword research tool.

-The keyword research tools in WordStream Advisor were created for the professional search marketer who is looking for unmatched value, productivity and keyword intelligence.
+The keyword research tool in WordStream Advisor was created for the professional search marketer who is looking for unmatched value, productivity and keyword intelligence.

 Unlike other keyword research tools, WordStream offers four distinct benefits:

 - Infinite stream of personalized keywords – Everyday, WordStream delivers a list of newly discovered keywords that are harvested from your own, private AdWords search query reports.
 Since these keywords are from searches used to find your ads, they are highly relevant and personalized to your business, your product or service, and your bottom line.